KAR-NG/Dirty-Data-Challenge-/cleaning.md

     ##  Max.   :50.79   Max.   :43.30
     ##  NA's   :9       NA's   :10

-I can see that in the column “loc”, all values are actually “Tifton” based on the original dataset, and it is my job to convert all other strings into “Tifton”.
+In the column “loc”, all values are actually “Tifton” based on the original dataset, and it is my job to convert all other strings into “Tifton”.
 In the column “gen”, I will need to rectify a typo of Poinsett and fill up 2 blank cells.

 **Cleaning the strings**